okamidash/oxide.one/readme.md

 The base operating system shall be based on Fedora 31 unless there is a specific reason not to.
 This is to make system management easier across the estate.

-Physical hosts use Fedora server
+Physical hosts use Fedora server.

 Virtual hosts use Fedora cloud images.